 One of the popular features of the Science Learning Center is the Critter Collection—an assortment of common invertebrates (animals without backbones) that visitors can touch and examine up close.
 But you can now experience these invertebrates, live, from the comfort of your own home or classroom.

 Every 4-6 weeks, we will feature a different invertebrate resident through our real-time Critter Cam.
 Animals featured on the Cam include mealworms, darkling beetles, garden snails, Painted Lady caterpillars (and sometimes butterflies), Madagascar hissing cockroaches, pillbugs (or roly polies) and even common earthworms.

 For more information on each of these different invertebrates, check out their profiles below.
 And be sure to come back next month to see which critter is being featured on the Critter Cam!

-Please note that the current subjects are not under a lamp, so the video feed is best viewed during daylight hours (Pacific Time Zone).
+Please note that some subjects may not be placed under a lamp, so the video feed is generally best viewed during daylight hours (Pacific Time Zone).

 These large insects (can grow up to 3 inches long) are not found in Southern California but originate from Madagascar – an island off the coast of eastern Africa.
 They can live up to 5 years in captivity and typically feed on vegetable material and high-protein pellets (like dog food)!